jonasholbech/foofest/README.md

 - Reserve a "spot" at the different camping areas
 - The user must also be able to associate various other products/services to their tickets

-  - green camping option + 249
+### Ticket options

 - ticket prize

-    - Regular 799
+  - Regular 799,-
-    - VIP 1299
+  - VIP 1299,-

+### Camping options

-  - Prebook camping area 99
+- Prebook camping area 99,-
+- Green camping option +249,-

 - Tents including set up (requires pre booking)
-    - 2 person 299
+  - 2 person 299,-
-    - 3 person 399
+  - 3 person 399,-

 ## System 2, the festival app